 Map Out A Job Search Strategy

-To begin, you’ll need to map out your strategy to increase the chances of landing a job quickly.
-Ensure that you have an eye-catching and effective resume and cover letter that is focused on your profession.
+To begin, you’ll need to map out your job hunting strategy to increase the chances of landing a job quickly.
+Ensure that you have an eye-catching and effective resume and cover letter that is focused on your specific profession.

 These documents need to showcase your accomplishments and competencies within your industry and highlight what you can offer the company concerning revenue increases, productivity improvements, or business growth.
 A targeted resume gets better results – when it lands on someone’s desk, it shows you are an expert in the position you are wishing to secure.